fuse-lang/fuse-lang.github.io/_docs/language/01-identifiers.md

 ```
 and        as         break      const      do         else
 elseif     end        enum       export     false      for
-from       function   fn         if         impl       import
+from       function   fn         global     if         impl
-in         let        match      never      nil        not
+import     in         let        match      never      nil
-pub        or         repeat     return     self       Self
+not        pub        or         repeat     return     self
-static     struct     then       trait      true       type
+Self       static     struct     then       trait      true
-union      unknown    until      unsafe     when       while
+type       union      unknown    until      unsafe     when
+while
 ```

 #### Legacy Lua Keywords